Chrysilus818/odin-recipes/README.md

-This is my first attempt at using HTML for creating a webiste on The Odin Project.
+This is my first attempt at using HTML for creating a website on The Odin Project.